ebbanimer/Walking-Dead-Game/README.md

 created in accordance with a simple factory pattern, it was decided to separate them in order to incorporate the factory method.

-However, employing these patterns is a good idea as they weren't used in prior projects.
+However, employing these patterns is a good idea as not all of them were used in prior projects.
 There are obvious advantages to using these patterns, especially when adding new objects to the categories.
 For example, all that would be required to add a third zombie in the future is to extend the super-class and define the variables, particularly for this zombie.
 However, the addition of more classes and clutter may appear overkill for such a little application.

-The object pool pattern was incorporated in the main class of the model, as the model class was responsible for the data but distributing the data to other classes, such as above mentioned factories.
+The object pool pattern was incorporated in the main class of the model, as the model class was responsible for the data but distributing the operations on the data to other classes, such as above-mentioned factories.
 However, as the model stored the data created from the factories, it made sense to assign the duty of object pool distribution within the main model class.
 Another approach could have been to separate the distribution activity into a separate class, to only be responsible for retrieving and returning objects.
 Doing so in this case would result in an unnecessary amount of code, hence, it was